amyjko/foundations-of-information/chapters/hiding.md

 Want to learn more about privacy and security?
 Consider these podcasts, which engage some of the many new challenges that digital privacy and security pose on society:

-* [Right to be Forgotten, Radiolab|https://www.wnycstudios.org/podcasts/radiolab/articles/radiolab-right-be-forgotten].
+* [_Right to be Forgotten_, Radiolab|https://www.wnycstudios.org/podcasts/radiolab/articles/radiolab-right-be-forgotten].
 This podcast discusses the many challenges of archiving private data, and how the context of that data can shift over time, causing new harm.

-* [What Happens in Vegas... is Captured on Camera, In Machines We Trust|https://www.technologyreview.com/2020/08/12/1006676/police-face-recognition-vegas-miami-new-york/].
+* [_What Happens in Vegas... is Captured on Camera_, In Machines We Trust|https://www.technologyreview.com/2020/08/12/1006676/police-face-recognition-vegas-miami-new-york/].
 Discusses the increasing use of facial recognition in police surveillance and the lack of transparency, oversight, and policy that has led to its abuse.

+* [_What Cops Are Doing With Your DNA_, What Next: TBD, Slate|https://slate.com/podcasts/what-next-tbd/2021/06/do-you-still-own-your-dna].
+Discusses the increasing use of open-source DNA platforms to solve crimes, and the problematic ways in which people who never share their DNA still might be implicated in crimes.